Wolverin-e/WiFiCoverageCSP/README.md

 	- I need to come up with an arrangement of K routers such that,
 		- They belong to the same wireless network space
 		- Each device should be at some distance=d(≤R) from some router/repeater.
+4. ## Novelty
+	- I was not able to find
+		- any problem exactly similar to this problem
+		- any solution to this problem
+	- So, this is something new.
+(According to my knowledge base)
+	- Why should we compute this is shown below(↓) in detail.

 # Why Compute?
 - Why compute, when a human can manually do this with some toys?
 	- Just When You think that you have found a minimum!
-	- Let's take an example of a problem, with three solutions below, 'K' Representing the number of routers & 'R' Representing the wireless range of each router.
+	- Let's take an example of a problem, with 2 solutions below, 'K' Representing the number of routers & 'R' Representing the wireless range of each router.
-	- Both solution1,2 are not easy to come up with manually, But let's say Solution1 is easy to come up with, Thought there exists a better solution Solution2 shown below it.
+	- Solution1 is easy to come up with, but Solution2 is not easy to find, which may require a good amount of computation.
 	- That's why compute.
 	- Red: Device | Blue: WiFi | Green: WiFi-Range
 		<p align="center">